Onboard Satellite Image Classification for Earth Observation: A Comparative Study of ViT Models: Methodology

-Table \ref{tab:model_comparison} summarizes various ML models by comparing their advantages and disadvantages.
+Table \ref{tab:model_comparison} summarizes the key design idea, strengths, and limitations of each evaluated model.
 CNNs are ideal for simple, low-complexity tasks due to their ease of implementation and low computational cost, whereas ResNet-14 balances complexity and performance for mid-scale tasks.
 Compact Transformers and SmallViTs, while offering flexible and efficient architectures, may struggle with large datasets or higher complexity tasks.
 EfficientViT models, including M2 and L2, are well-suited for resource-constrained environments and high-performance tasks, respectively, but they require careful consideration of their computational limits.
 MobileViTV2 and Vision-xLSTM are powerful for specific tasks but demand significant computational resources.
 SwinTransformer and ViT models excel in capturing detailed and complex features, making them suitable for high-capacity IC tasks, though they come with high computational costs.
 Each model has its niche, making it ideal for different types of applications based on specific needs and resource availability.